top of page

 Air Quality Dust Risk Assessment (AQDRA): What Construction Sites Need to Know

 If you're planning construction, demolition, or major earthworks, you've probably been told you need an Air Quality Dust Risk Assessment.
 Commonly referred to as an AQDRA, this document has become a standard requirement for most development sites across the UK – and for good reason.
 Construction dust isn't just a nuisance; it affects public health, damages property, and can cause serious ecological harm if not properly controlled.
 Getting the AQDRA right matters.
-A poor asses
+A poor asse

 Nick